Soccer-England's James to miss World Cup due to knee injury | Sports-Games

 Soccer-England's James to miss World Cup due to knee injury

-England right back Reece James confirmed on Wednesday he will not be a part of the England team at the World Cup in Qatar due to a knee injury.
-Chelsea defender James had stolen ahead of a packed field to make his spot on the right of England's back five his own, but a knee injury picked up on Oct.
+England right back Reece James confirmed on Wednesday he will not be a part of the England team at the World Cup in Qatar due to a knee injury, further depleting manager Gareth Southgate's options in defence.
+Chelsea's James had stolen ahead of a packed field to make his spot on the right of England's back five his own, but a knee injury picked up on Oct.
 11 against AC Milan ruled him out for eight weeks.

-England right back Reece James confirmed on Wednesday he will not be a part of the England team at the World Cup in Qatar due to a knee injury.
+England right back Reece James confirmed on Wednesday he will not be a part of the England team at the World Cup in Qatar due to a knee injury, further depleting manager Gareth Southgate's options in defence.

 "I've worked harder than I ever thought I could to give myself the best chance of going and I truly believed I could help the team.
 "I appreciate there was risk on both sides but it was one I was willing to take.
 Good luck to the boys.
 I'll be back soon.
 Stay safe and sending love."